jlord/old-site/about.md

 I champion open knowledge, documentation, and kindness.
 I also believe [open source is a privilege](/blog/osos-talk.html).

+<span class="meta">Lil Update</span>

+**I've recently left GitHub and am taking a little break from work and open source for a couple of months and then getting back into the swing of things at the new year.**

 ---

+## Work History

 Most recently I was a Node engineer at [GitHub](https://github.com) where I started the [Electron](http://electron.atom.io) team.
 During my 3+ years at GitHub I also worked on [Atom](http://atom.io), [github.com](https://github.com), and supporting sites such as [government.github.com](http://government.github.com).
 In 2013 I started the [Patchwork](http://patchwork.github.com) community event to teach Git and GitHub to beginners.